Kardelio/LangDrop/README.md

 I added vector drawables, background, custom colours and text to screens.
 This commit was simply focused on making all elements of the game look better, there was no game logic changed or added here.
 Now onto UI Tests...

+#### Commit 7
+Updated this readme with images, hopefully they display on github correctly.
+I may need to use the http request for each instead.